A big thank-you to the Culpeper Chamber of Commerce for their continued support of our Trailblazers!

 We can't wait to have our new CTEC students begin their journey with us tomorrow!
 Here is the CTEC transfer bus information for all students traveling to CTEC.

-about 1 month ago, Culpeper Technical Education Center
+3 months ago, Culpeper Technical Education Center

 25/26 Transfer Bus to CTEC.
 CCHS Transfer Bus Schedule.
 AM transfer of CCHS and Germanna Scholars to CTEC: Bus #16 and #147 pick up students in the bus loop.
 Departure at 7:45 AM, arrival at 8:00 AM.
 AM transfer of CTEC and Germanna Scholars to CCHS: Bus #16 and #29.
 Departure at 10:25 AM, arrival at 10:35 AM.
 PM transfer of CCHS to CTEC from the bus loop: Bus #16 and #29.
 Departure at 11:05 AM, arrival at 11:15 AM.
 PM transfer of CTEC to CCHS: Bus #135 and #145.
 Departure at 1:55 PM, arrival at 2:05 PM.
 4th Block CCHS Criminal Justice to DTC: Bus #136 from the bus loop.
 Departure at 12:50 PM, arrival at 1:00 PM.
 Criminal Justice DTC to CCHS: Bus #135 and #145.
 Departure at 1:50 PM, arrival at 2:05 PM.
 Image includes a compass logo and a school bus on the lower right corner.